Already Answered

 If this sounds like someone you know, you could pass it along.
 It might say what you have not found the words for.

 Next post, in two weeks: the loneliness of a parish that does not know your name.
-What Sirach saw three thousand years ago, and why it still fits.
+What Sirach saw twenty-two hundred years ago, and why it still fits.

 840 to 100